 Dave Carlson has over 20 years of finance and accounting experience in the pharmaceutical and life sciences industries.
 Working at various private and public companies, his experience includes start-ups, public offerings, mergers, product and company acquisitions, along with divestitures and liquidation.
-Dave was most recently the Chief Accounting Officer at Caris Life Sciences, Ltd., an innovative biotechnology company focused on precision medicine helping patients with cancer.
-His responsibilities included worldwide tax and financial reporting as well as treasury functions.
-Prior to joining Caris, Dave was the V.P. of Finance and Treasurer for MiddleBrook Pharmaceuticals, a specialty pharmaceutical company focused on anti-infective medications.
-He also spent seven years with Adams Respiratory Therapeutics starting as Finance Manager and eventually becoming the V.P. of Finance responsible for global supply chain finance.
-Dave earned his B.S. in Finance from The University of Utah and his M.B.A. with honors from The University of Texas at Dallas.
+Dave is currently the VP of Finance & Chief Accounting Officer at NCHS Holdings, a specialty pharmacy focusing on hemophilia care.
+Prior to joining NCHS, he was Chief Accounting Officer at Caris Life Sciences, an innovative biotechnology company focused on precision medicine helping patients with cancer.
+Dave previously held other senior finance roles for MiddleBrook Pharmaceuticals and Adams Respiratory Therapeutics after starting his career at RxAmerica.
+Dave earned his B.S. in Finance from the University of Utah and his M.B.A. with honors from the University of Texas at Dallas.

 Art Clapp, CEO, NUVOTHERA

 Art Clapp is the CEO and founder of two North Texas life science companies and a past corporate executive with over 30 years of professional US and international pharmaceutical experience in licensing, M&A, strategy, technology assessment, product development, commercialization and global marketing.
 After his VP role at Galderma, a global leader in dermatology, he is now focusing on building life science start-up companies aimed at developing novel therapeutics and devices for dermatology and inflammatory conditions.
 Art earned his MBA from TCU MJ Neely School of Business and he has a Bachelors Degree in Biology and Biochemistry from The University of South Florida.